Skip to content

 The ember-intl package is no longer responsible for loading and merging translations.
 For migration, see @ember-intl/v1-compat or @ember-intl/vite below.

-Renamed {{format-relative}}
+Renamed formatRelative

 It was unclear from the name what exactly is being compared (relative to what?).
+The method and the corresponding helper are now called formatRelativeTime.

 diff